dustin10/realworld-rust/README.md

 > cargo run
 ```

-In order to run the application with `DEBUG` level logs enabled simply use the following command instead of the one
+In order to run the application with `DEBUG` level logs enabled, simply use the following command instead of the one
-shown above.
+shown above to start the application.

 ``` sh
 > RUST_LOG=DEBUG cargo run